tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 until there are no more opportunities to reduce the expression.
 At this point the expression is in *ordered normal form*, an expression where all its subterms are correctly ordered.

+The SE structural inference rules are based on cofactors...
+- The iteration rule makes clones of terms that are f-grounding cofactors.
+- The deiteration rule removes clones of terms that are f-grounding cofactors.
+- The exchange rule swaps terms in a context, terms that are f-grounding cofactors.

 ### SE Inference is Sound and Complete
 A proof that the inference rules are sound is included in an appendix.